mary3000/go-vm/readme.md

 # Golang Virtual Machine

 It is simple implementation of Virtual Machine with its own asm language and Von Neumann architecture.
+It has assembler, cpu and disassembler.

 ## Commands and marks of `gasm` language: